thegli/yfquotes-cinnamon-desklet/README.md

 ### current

 Features:
-* none so far...
+* Show last-update timestamp of data refresh

-Bugfix:
+Bugfixes:
 * fix "value "nan" of type 'gfloat' is invalid or out of range for property" errors logged in *.xsession-errors*
 * works (again) with Cinnamon 3.2

 ### 0.1.0 - May 4, 2018

 Features:
-* setting to show/hide the currency code
+* setting to show/hide the currency symbol

-Bugfix:
+Bugfixes:
 * change data retrieval to alternative url from Yahoo Finance

 Known Limitations: